• Skip to primary navigation

 Two loaves of Dollywood cinnamon bread.

-While cinnamon rolls are my all time favorite weekend brunch treat, this gooey, light as a feather Dollywood cinnamon bread is a close second.
+While soft gooey cinnamon rolls are my all time favorite weekend brunch treat, this gooey, light as a feather Dollywood cinnamon bread is a close second.
 The girls just love this stuff and I even had my “not sweet eating” husband digging in.
-The hardest part is waiting for it to cool long enough so that you don’t burn your mouth.
+The hardest part is waiting for it to cool long enough so that you don’t burn your fingers.

-Don’t take my word for it, this recipe gets more visits than any other recipe on Butter & Baggage!
+Don’t take my word for it, this recipe gets more visits than any other recipe on Butter & Baggage year after year!

 Try serving it with a savory quiche or a ham and potato breakfast casserole, the sweet and savory are a great combination.

-This recipe came about because of a trip we had to cancel to Dollywood.
+The recipe came about because of a trip we had to cancel to Dollywood.
 Natalie is my roller coaster loving daughter but somehow she was born into a family that doesn’t like roller coasters.
-I have bad motion sickness so over the years, I just stand at the bottom and wave.
-She and my husband had a trip planned to Dollywood over the past year that they had to cancel.

 She was so disappointed on missing out on the roller coaster but also she wouldn’t get to try the famous Dollywood Cinnamon bread.
-So of course I had to try to recreate it.
+So of course I had to try to recreate it for her.

 The super soft dough is light as can be, you can eat a loaf by yourself before you even realize it! 🙀